-The Federal Communication Commission (FCC) recently advised that text messages sent by auto-dialers (“robotexts”) are prohibited under the Telephone Consumer Protection Act (TCPA).
-Consumers who received a new cell phone number must revoke consent in order to trigger TCPA protections, especially when their new cell phone number was reassigned from a prior owner who did grant consent to receive robotexts or robocalls.
+The Federal Communication Commission (FCC) advised that text messages sent by auto-dialers, or “robotexts”, are prohibited under the Telephone Consumer Protection Act (TCPA).
+Consumers who received a new cell phone number must revoke consent in order to trigger TCPA protections, especially when a new cell phone number is reassigned from a prior owner who granted consent for robotexts or robocalls.

 Congress passed initial TCPA legislation back in 1991, and has been refining the rules ever since.
 The law limits the use of automatic dialing systems, artificial or pre-recorded voice messages, SMS text messages, and fax machines.
 It also requires the caller to be identified in the message.

 Telemarketers, lenders, and debt collectors must get your permission before they contact you on your cell phone using a robo-dialer or automated voice.
 If you provided a cell phone number on a credit application, consent to call that number may be implied by a lender.

 You have the right to retract permission.
 If you no longer wish to be contacted on your cell phone, you need to contact the caller and inform them that they no longer have your consent.
 It is most effective to handle this request in writing.